-The handover from builder to co-operative is a critical process that requires due diligence from both sides.
+The handover from builder to co-operative is a critical process that requires due diligence from both sides as they must follow the RERA rules for society handover .
 It can take anywhere from three to five months for the handover legalities to come to fruition, involving financial, operational and technical aspects.
-We bring you a complete guide that helps you understand the entire endeavor from start to finish.
+We bring you a complete guide that helps you understand the entire endeavour from start to finish.

 Initial Stage of the Handover

 Typically, the average time for the construction of a residential complex and sale of houses/flats is three years.
 It is advisable that during the final stages of construction, the buyers should get actively involved in the legal process to ensure things are on track.
 At the same time, registration of your co-operative is imperative to ensure a hassle-free handover.

 What are the property certificates and documents to be obtained from the builder?

 You may be familiar with some of the below-listed certificates as the builders sometimes use them in their marketing and advertising strategies as trust-building tools to lend credence to the building project.
 At the time of the handover, they should be first on your checklist.

 The builder has to hand over a copy of the construction plan along with block-wise and floor-wise details, approved by the local authority.